gemeinschaft1/gemeinschaft1/README.md

-# 👋 Hi, I'm Ridwan
+# 👋 Hello There!
+I am Ridwan

-💡 **Data Scientist | Machine Learning Engineer | IoT Technologist**

-I am a Data Scientist and Machine Learning Engineer with a background in IoT and firmware engineering, currently completing my final year at Institut Teknologi Bandung (ITB).
-My work focuses on building intelligent, data-driven systems — from connected sensors at the edge to scalable analytical models in the cloud.
+I am a Data Enthusiast with a background in Environmental Informatics (Oceanography), currently completing my final year at Institut Teknologi Bandung (ITB).
+My personal project focuses on building business-oriented data science project and intelligent data pipeline.
+Besides of that I am also currently finishing my final thesis project on the application of CNNs on satellite imagery reconstruction.

-I specialize in developing **end-to-end machine learning pipelines**, **data analytics systems**, and **AI-enabled embedded solutions** that address real-world challenges in domains such as environmental monitoring, oceanography, smart farming, and sustainable technology.

-My vision is to bridge **embedded intelligence** and **data intelligence** — empowering sensors not only to collect data, but to learn from it.

 ---